 No. You are asking DHS or law enforcement to make an assessment of the situation, and you must report any time you have “reasonable cause” to believe a child was abused.
 If you have questions about whether or not to report, please call the local DHS office or the OSU Office of Youth Safety & Compliance at 541-737-9362 or [email protected].

 If you have reasonable cause to believe that another person with whom you come in contact abused a child or suffered child abuse in the past, your reporting obligation has no time limit and you must contact DHS or law enforcement.

 No, they do not.
-As an employee of an Oregon higher education institutions are considered public officials, who are designated by the law as a mandatory reporter.
+Employees of Oregon higher education institutions are considered public officials, who are designated by the law as mandatory reporters.
 Your obligations as a mandatory reporter are specific to you as an individual, not a time period, location, or role/duty.
-As a mandatory reporter, your obligations continue 24/7 no matter where you are.
+As a mandatory reporter, your obligations continue 24/7, no matter where you are.

 The reporter’s identity will remain confidential to the full extent allowable by laws.
 If court action is initiated, the reporting person may be called as a witness or the court may order that the reporter’s name be disclosed.
 Only people with firsthand knowledge of the child’s situation can provide testimony proving that abuse has occurred.

 Oregon law (ORS 419.025) provides that anyone participating in good faith in making a report of child abuse and who has reasonable grounds for making the report will have immunity from any liability, civil or criminal, that might occur with respect to the making or content of such report.

 The most significant consequence of not reporting is that a child may continue to be abused.
 Mandatory Reporters who fail to report can be subject to prosecution of a Class A criminal violation of the law, which carries a maximum penalty of $2,000.
-Some mandatory reporters have also been sued for damages in civil court for failure to report.
+You could also be sued personally in civil court for failing to report child abuse.